ampas/aces-docs/docs/background/listening-tour.md

 Full Details of Listening Tour
 ==============================

-For reference below is the full list of ACES points of feedback from the Listening Tour.
+The full list of ACES points of feedback from the Listening Tour is listed below for more complete summary of the points collected.

 | Rank | Topic |
 |---| --- |